PREP

 Valuable as they are, most of the existing reintegration programs have focused on job placement as the main route, but these reintegration efforts have not lived up to our expectations.
 Through PREP, we hope to develop and demonstrate a sustainable and replicable model to effectively transition formerly incarcerated individuals back to the community.

 The launch of PREP is made possible with strong and persistent support from the Penn School of Social Policy and Practice (SP2).
-It also benefits tremendously from its field partners—Rescue Mission of Trenton and the Supervision to Aid Re-entry (STAR)—and several partners at Penn, including the SP2 Goldring Reentry Initiative (GRI) and the Wharton Social Impact Initiative.
+It also benefits tremendously from its field partners—Rescue Mission of Trenton and the Supervision to Aid Re-entry (STAR)—and several partners at Penn, including the Wharton Social Impact Initiative.
 The Rescue Mission of Trenton, a 107-year-old public charity located in Trenton, New Jersey, provides a variety of support services to formerly and currently incarcerated individuals.
 STAR is a program founded in 2007 by Federal Judges Felipe Restrepo and Tim Rice and is supported by the US attorneys’ Office which aims to reduce recidivism and aid successful reentry by offering an array of social programs and supports to returning citizens.

 For more information about this program, please watch this short video.